optimagic-dev/optimagic/docs/source/videos.md

 # Videos

-Check out our tutorials, talks and screencasts about estimagic.
+Check out our tutorials, talks and screencasts about optimagic.

 ## Talks and tutorials